 - The Notes column can contain user created notes about the capability.

 Every capability can be inspected and configured by selecting it in the list and using the tabs underneath the list.

 The Summary tab displays the Type of the capability as well as optionally the Description, the Category and the Repository.
 The Notes field can be used to provide a descriptive text about the capability or any other notes related to it and can be persisted by pressing the Save button.
 The Discard link can be used to reset any changes in the tab.

 The Settings tab allows you to activate or deactivate the capability with the Enabled checkbox.
 Below this checkbox, each capability type has specific additional configuration parameters available.
 Mousing over the help icon beside the input field or checkbox reveals further information about the specific parameter.
 Once you have completed the configuration, press the Save button.
 The Discard link can be used to reset any changes in the tab.

 The Status tab displays a text message that details the status of the capability and any potential problems with the configuration.
 Depending on the capability, the reasons can vary widely.
-For example, the Secure Central capability requires Nexus to run on a JVM with specific security features.
+For example, the Secure Central capability requires the repository manager to run on a JVM with specific security features.
 If the JVM is not suitable, an error message with further details is displayed in the Status column.